pablohdzvizcarra/my-software-developer-career/README.md

 ### Programming Change My Life

+##### Day 968-969 Take IT easy

+The best way to create good code is have a good sleep.

 ##### Day 967 Stress Moments

 Today we have a stressful moment the production application started to fail, we can fix it